MatthewTe/vim_config/README.md

-# vim_config
+# My Personal Vim Config
-My vimrc file with all of my prefered config
+Just my prefered Vim config so I can pull down my .vimrc file for any new machine.